Anishukla/Hacktoberfest-2021-Data-Structures-and-Algorithms/README.md

 - Place your code in right directory.
 - Give your files names that are relevant and meaningful for example : SubsetSum.py
 - If you will follow all the guidelines while contributing I'll be merging all your changes into the master branch of this project.
+- Mention your name in form of a comment inside your code.

 <h2>Hacktoberfest-2k20 bash</h2>
 <p>Do you have a solution for a problem which isn't already present?
 Want to complete four PRs for Hacktoberbest-2k20.
 Send a PR of your solution in any programming language.</p>